konkonam/supautils/README.md

-Utilities i commonly need for supabase projects to help me build saas products faster
+Utilities to generate Zod schemas from Supabase/Postgres

 ## Installation